ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 }
 ```

-### Which, using Python and OpenSCAD, is converted into:
+### Which, using Python and OpenSCAD, is converted into

 ![Example test](https://ashleyharris-maptek-com-au.github.io/MeshBenchmark/images/13.png)